 \item \textbf{Electron isolation:} To assist in removing events where the energy deposits from the hadron system overlap with those of the scattered lepton, the fraction of the energy not associated to the lepton is required to be less than 10\% over the total energy deposited within a cone around the lepton candidate.
 The cone is defined with a radius of $0.7$ units in the pseudorapidity-azimuth plane around the lepton momentum direction~\cite{Abramowicz:2010ke}.

 \item \textbf{Electron track matching:} The tracking system covers the region of polar angles restricted to $0.3 < \theta < 2.85$ rad.
 Electromagnetic clusters within that region that have no matching track are most likely photons.
-If the lepton candidate is within the tracking system acceptance region, there must be a matched track.
-This track must have a distance of closest approach between the track extrapolation point at the front surface of the CAL and the cluster center-of-gravity-position of less than 10 cm.
+If the lepton candidate is within this region, the presence of a matched track is required.
+This track must have a distance of closest approach between the track extrapolation point at the front surface of the CAL and the cluster centre-of-gravity-position of less than 10 cm.
 The track energy must be greater than 3\GeV~\cite{Abramowicz:2010ke}.

-\item \textbf{ Electron position:} To minimize the impact of imperfect simulation of some detector regions, additional requirements on the position of the electromagnetic shower are imposed.
-The events in which the lepton was found in the following regions are rejected~\cite{Perrey:2011hga}: \begin{itemize} \item $\sqrt{x^2 + y^2} < 18 \text{ cm}$, regions close the the beam pipe \item $z < -148 \text{ cm}$ and $y > 90 \text{ cm}$ and $-14 < x < 12 \text{ cm}$, a part of the RCAL where the depth was reduced due to the cooling pipe for the solenoid (chimney), \item $-104 < z < -98.5 \text{ cm}$ or $164 < z < 174 \text{ cm}$, regions in-between calorimeter sections (super-crack). \end{itemize}
+\item \textbf{ Electron position:} To minimise the impact of imperfect simulation of some detector regions, additional requirements on the position of the electromagnetic shower are imposed.
+The events in which the lepton is found in the following regions ($x$,$y$ and $z$ being the cartesian coordinates in the ZEUS detector) are rejected~\cite{Perrey:2011hga}: \begin{itemize} \item $\sqrt{x^2 + y^2} < 18 \text{ cm}$, regions close the beam pipe \item $z < -148 \text{ cm}$ and $y > 90 \text{ cm}$ and $-14 < x < 12 \text{ cm}$, a part of the RCAL where the depth was reduced due to the cooling pipe for the solenoid (chimney), \item $-104 < z < -98.5 \text{ cm}$ or $164 < z < 174 \text{ cm}$, regions in-between calorimeter sections (super-crack). \end{itemize}

-\item {\bf Primary vertex position:} It was required that the reconstructed primary vertex position is close to the central region of the detector, implying $-28.5<Z_{\rm vtx}<26.7\text{ cm}$~\cite{Abramowicz:2010ke}.
+\item {\bf Primary vertex position:} It was required that the reconstructed primary vertex position is close to the central region of the detector, applying the selection $-28.5<Z_{\rm vtx}<26.7\text{ cm}$~\cite{Abramowicz:2010ke}.

 \item {\bf Energy-longitudinal momentum balance:} To suppress photoproduction and beam-gas interaction background events and imperfect Monte Carlo simulations of those, restrictions are put on the energy-longitudinal momentum balance.
 This quantity is defined as: